Notes From a Second-Hand Book: Reflections on Life

-My stories also reflect where I live—the mountains of central Idaho and the lakes and forests of northern Michigan—and my interests—kayaking, hiking, skiing, and mountain biking.
+My stories also reflect where I live—the mountains of central Idaho and the lakes and forests of northern Michigan—and my travels, including two years exploring the United States in a recreational vehicle.

-Those interests led Keith and me to quit our jobs and travel for two years in a recreational vehicle.
-During that time, we explored the continental U.S. and experienced many adventures, like kayak-camping on remote islands and discovering rugged mountain-bike trails.
+During that time, my husband and I experienced many adventures, like kayak-camping on remote islands and crisscrossing rugged mountain-bike trails.
 The two-year sojourn culminated with the publication of Mountain Biking Michigan.

 Thank you for following my blog!
 I’m jealous that you spent two years living in the RV.
 That must have been an amazing experience.
 One of these days I want to drive cross-country, or better yet, bike it.
 Can you imagine?